 P: Epitome of style and fashion, impossibly cool, at every party and loved by everyone.

 R: Physically cannot stop making noises and fidgeting, all storage on their phone is taken up by hundreds of selfies in various poses.
+Are highly capable of long term plans but simply believe in having fun at the moment.

 As a leader - Approachable